How to prevent BIMI and Apple Branded Mail logos from displaying on subdomains without affecting deliverability?

 DMARC record detail view showing SPF, DKIM, DMARC, rDNS diagnostics, and DNS records

 If DNS access is distributed across several teams, Suped's Hosted DMARC workflow can simplify policy staging and reduce change mistakes.
-That does not replace BIMI or Apple configuration, but it keeps the authentication foundation stable while the branding layer is adjusted.
+That does not replace BIMI or Apple configuration, but it keeps the authentication foundation stable while the branding layer changes.

 - Owner: Which client, business unit, or platform team controls the subdomain.